mosquitogames/1819rulebook/1_setup.md

 Put the rest of the Event cards away.

-### G. Emporium cards
+### G. Market cards

-Shuffle the Emporium deck and place it face down on the appropriate space.
-Deal the first 5 cards face up onto the Emporium from right to left.
+Shuffle the Market deck and place it face down on the appropriate space.
+Deal the first 5 cards face up onto the Market from right to left.

 ### H. Population cards